neomundi-io/.github/profile/README.md

 | TruthfulQA cohort v2 — 2026-05-17 | 8 anonymized LLM providers | 6,256 |
 | **Total** | | **10,160** |

-When a `FLAG` was triggered, a problematic output was confirmed in approximately **76% of cases** across this corpus.
+When a `FLAG` was triggered, a problematic output was confirmed in approximately **76% of cases** across this validation corpus.

 | Campaign | FLAGs triggered | Confirmed problematic outputs | Observed precision |
 |---|---:|---:|---:|
 | Mapping v1 — 2026-04-26 | 437 | 331 | 75.7% |
 | TruthfulQA cohort v2 — 2026-05-17 | ≈ 394 | ≈ 301 | ≈ 76.4% |
 | **Cumulative total** | **≈ 831** | **≈ 632** | **≈ 76%** |

+### How to read these results

+NeoMundi does not claim to detect every error.

+The instrument currently prioritizes signal precision over exhaustive coverage:

+> it is better to flag fewer outputs usefully than to overwhelm operators with false positives.

+The `FLAG` results represent one early validation axis within a broader metrological program.

+They must be interpreted within their methodological limits, including dependence on the corpus, providers, thresholds and confirmation protocols used.

+Validation is progressively strengthened through **longitudinal observation, reproducibility studies, actionability studies, methodological audits, independent articulations and field pilots**.

 ### How to read these results